-Above are the radios they requested, and a couple I threw in.
+Above are the radios they requested, and the last two I threw in.
 I have no idea what might get used in the article.
 They plan to edit the items onto their own background, so the photos were just “shelfies” shot on my white shelves.

 Last year, it was nice of The Southern California Antique Radio Society to include one of my photos in their magazine.